 System Management

-Adopting modern standards for Authentication and Authorization typically means adopting a software service approach to CIAM.
-Implementing an Authorization Server and/or IdP as an application-independent deployment typically means another aspect that needs to be managed.
-Securely integrating that as part of your existing development toolchain and/or CI/CD workflow(s) largely requires an automated approach.
+Adopting modern standards for Authentication and Authorization typically means adopting a service-oriented approach to CIAM.
+Implementing an Authorization Server and/or IdP as an application-independent deployment typically means another aspect that needs to be managed, and securely integrating that as part of your existing development toolchain and/or CI/CD workflow(s) largely requires an automated approach.

 Self-Service Management

-Self-service capabilities in a CIAM system enable users to manage their accounts without the need for external assistance.
-These features enhance the customer experience by offering control and flexibility over their personal information, and include:
+Self-service capabilities in a CIAM implementation enable users to manage their accounts without the need for external assistance.
+These features enhance the customer experience by offering control and flexibility over their personal information, help reduce friction during user registration and management, ensuring a smoother experience while maintaining security, and generally include:

 - Account registration: Customers can create an account by providing necessary information like their email address, phone number, or Social login details.